 You won’t always be able to give the customer what they want, but remembering that they care a lot helps me empathize with them and feel confident about reaching out.”

 8. Respond to everything you can on social media

 “I’d say the biggest thing is to just start replying.
 Reply to everything you can.
 People don’t mind being directed to your contact form.
 They don’t mind an overnight delay when you only have one person working.

 The more you reply, the more you’ll get to know the users who contact you via social media.
 They’re probably different than your email users, or your live chat users.”

 9. Find a repeatable process that turns your social media support into a publicly visible empathy machine

 “Empathy is a critical aspect of customer service and that’s especially true when you’re getting started in serving your customers on social media.
-Start by listening and, as appropriate, responding to those customers who need help.
+Start by listening and, as appropriate, replying to those customers who need help.

-Once you figure out how you want to listen and respond to your customers, find a repeatable process that turns your social media support into a publicly visible empathy machine.
+Once you figure out how you want to listen and reply to your customers, find a repeatable process that turns your social media support into a publicly visible empathy machine.
 It’s not enough to do it once or periodically.
 Social media support really does need to be a repeatable process.